ryanzmr/DBExportHub/README.md

 # DBExportHub

-A modern web-based application for exporting and importing SQL Server trade/shipping data to Excel based on specific filtering conditions.
+A modern web-based application for exporting SQL Server trade/shipping data to Excel based on specific filtering conditions.

 ## Project Overview

 DBExportHub is a comprehensive replacement for a legacy VB6 application, designed to efficiently extract, process, and export trade/shipping data from SQL Server databases to formatted Excel files.
-The application features a user-friendly interface for setting export/import parameters, previewing data, and downloading Excel reports.
-It supports both export and import operations with robust cancellation support and progress tracking.
+The application features a user-friendly interface for setting export parameters, previewing data, and downloading Excel reports.
+It supports both export and import trade data extraction operations with robust cancellation support and progress tracking.

+> **Note:** In the context of this application, "Export" refers to extracting export-related trade data from the database (via EXPDATA view), while "Import" refers to extracting import-related trade data (via IMPDATA view).
+Both functionalities export data to Excel files; the application does not import data into the database.

 ## Core Features